-- If you are eligible to apply for a Student Health Association Assistance Fund grant, you will have to complete an application form and the provide us with supporting evidence.
+- If you are eligible to apply for a Student Enablement Fund grant, you will have to complete an application form and the provide us with supporting evidence.
 If your application is incomplete, or if you do not deal with follow-up queries promptly, we will not consider it further.

-- Deadlines for applications are March 1st, June 1st and November 1st of each year.
-If you are eligible to apply for a Student Health Association Assistance Fund grant complete the application below and send us your supporting evidence.
+- Deadlines for applications are March 1st, July 1st and November 1st of each year.
+If you are eligible to apply for a Student Enablement Fund grant complete the application below and send us your supporting evidence.

 - After submitting your form please scan and send your supporting evidence to: firstname.lastname@example.org